 -

 Kayanza is a province in the northwest of Burundi known for tea and coffee production.
-Farms associated with Kazoza N’Ikawa are small—typically less than one hectare with a few hundred coffee trees.
+Farms associated with Kazoza N’Ikawa are small, typically far less than one hectare, with a few hundred coffee trees.
 As in most of Burundi, farms use eucalyptus trees for shade and intercrop with fruits, vegetables, and potatoes.

-Since 2022, the cooperative has been more actively engaged with our Seeds program, receiving three grants.
+Since 2022, the cooperative has been more actively engaged with our Seeds program, receiving four grants.
 With these funds, the group has distributed fruit tree seedlings, increasing its members’ food security and income diversification.
 They have also provided efficient cook stoves to reduce the amount of wood used as fuel.
-Additionally, a project to produce and distribute organic fertilizers to farmers is helping the cooperative work toward their long-term goal of receiving organic certification, which is uncommon in Burundi.
+In 2025, the group received a grant to distribute solar kits to 118 families who currently lack access to electricity.
+Projects such as these reflect the cooperative’s drive to invest as much in the well-being of its members as in the quality of its coffee.

 Potato Taste Defect